kmclaughlinphd/ESPNFFBProjections/README.md

 * in my league, we run week 12 matchups based on standings, and week 13/14 are reserved for manual playoff entry (because reasons), so you'll want to mess with that too probably.
 Take a look at sims.py:run_sim(), and sims.py:compute_playoffs() to customize to your league settings.
 * if you want to use this and need help, lmk. i'm not against improving the code, but currently I'm the only user afaik
 * check that your chrome version matches the chrome-driver version in Requirements.txt

+Math Note:
+* Weekly scores are simulated assuming normal distribution using a team's average score and standard deviation.
+I've done some analysis and this is pretty good.
+I don't find a lot of evidence that adding higher moments would matter, nor have I found that including autocorrelation improves anything (e.g., a team scored well in weeks (5+)6+7, so they'll do better in 8).
+That last bit was counter intuitive to me since it would seem to better take into account things like successful transactions, injuries, etc., but alas, FFB is random af.